1,4-Butanediol

 -

-Production of Purified Terephthalic Acid (PTA): A precursor for PET in bottles and polyester fibers
+Purified Terephthalic Acid (PTA) synthesis: key precursor for PET plastics and polyester fibers.

 -

-In the synthesis of drugs, antibiotics, and biologically active compounds
+Intermediate in the synthesis of drugs, antibiotics, and biological compounds.

 -

-As a pH regulator and color fixative in dyeing and printing
+Acts as a pH regulator and color fixative in dyeing and printing processes.

 -